jjneely/carolinarscm.org/content/news/2016-thanks-for-another-course.md

 # Course Evaluation and Feedback

-The course evaluation and feedback form will be available shortly.
+The course evaluation and [feedback form][1] is now available.
+Please let us know what you think of the course this year.
 You'll find the password on page 56 of your 2016 RSCM binder.
 Of course, you can also [email][2] us with any questions or feedback you might have.